Can Dogs Eat Rice?

 • Selenium, which is essential for thyroid function, reproduction, and protecting against cell damage from oxidation

-• Manganese, which protects your dog’s body against free radicals that can damage cells
+• Manganese protects your dog’s body from free radicals that can hurt cells

 Pet Pro Tip: If you have a dog that is prone to ‘snacksidents’ — you should consider getting a dog insurance plan as soon as possible.
 It can help you afford the best care in the future by covering eligible vet bills for digestive illnesses, toxic ingestion, and more.